 Also key in achieving the Schemes' outcome (see next page) is the performance of the scheme administrator, Datacom.
-The Authority has established and maintains a partnering relationship style with Datacom to ensure all issues relating to the administration of the Schemes are communicated early to the Authority and are managed and resolved in an open manner, taking into account the interests of the members and the Crown.
+The Authority has established and maintains a partnering relationship style with Datacom to ensure all issues relating to the administration of the Schemes are communicated early to the Authority and are managed and resolved in an open collaborative manner, taking into account the interests of the members of the schemes and the Crown.